ElixirTeSS/TeSS/README.md

 TeSS was developed using Ruby 2.2 and we recommend using version 2.2 or higher.
 To install it (after you installed RVM) and set up a gemset 'tess', you can do something like the following:

- * `rvm install ruby-2.2-head`
+`rvm install ruby-2.2-head`
- * `rvm use --create ruby-2.2-head@tess`
+`rvm use --create ruby-2.2-head@tess`

 ### Bundler
 Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed for your Ruby application.

 To install it, you can do:

 `$ gem install bundler`

 Note that program 'gem' (a package management framework for Ruby called RubyGems) gets installed when you install RVM so you do not have to install it separately.

-### Rails
+### Gems

 Once you have Ruby, RVM and bundler installed, from the root folder of the app do: